Tuesday May 03, 2011

 I'd followed their run through the Winter Games peripherally but was assuming the worst when, flipping channels one Friday night (literally: hand on the knob, kids), I came across a newsbrief informing us that the U.S. hockey team had beaten the Russians.
 Immediately I flipped back to the Olympics, to the tape-delayed game, just in time to see Mark Johnson (from Madison) slide between two defenders and flip it in the goal with one second left in the first period to tie it, 2-2.
 Holy crap!
 We win this?
 I watched the rest of the game on tenterhooks even though I knew its outcome, then went out into the night pumped beyond belief.
 It was an odd sensation.
 I'd grown up in unpatriotic times, when patriotism was the last refuge of squares rather than scoundrels.
 I'd watched the country fall apart militarily (Vietnam), politically (Watergate), economically (OPEC, stagflation).
 We had gas lines and hostages.
 Now we had this.
 What was this?
 It felt good.
 USA!
 USA!

 Four years later the chant was already the province of louts.
 In the interim “USA Today” had been published, full of its dull news and patriotic charts, and capitalizing on the acronym “USA” as much as possible.
-Then we heard it all the time during the '84 Summer Games in Los Angeles, which the Soviet bloc, responding to our boycott of the 1980 Summer games in Moscow, boycotted.
-So we weren't going up against the eastern bloc's professional non-professionals; we were going up against ...
+Then we heard it all the time during the ‘84 Summer Games in Los Angeles, which the Soviet bloc, responding to our boycott of the 1980 Summer games in Moscow, boycotted.
+We weren’t going up against the eastern bloc's professional non-professionals; we were going up against ...
 Trinidad and Tobago.
-We weren't underdogs anymore, we were overdogs, beating our chests and reveling in our expected triumphs.
+We weren't underdogs anymore but overdogs, beating our chests and reveling in our expected triumphs.
 Why chant for that?
 You'd hear it on the campaign trail, too.
 Ronald Reagan would reference the Olympics and get the chant going.
 Eventually the chant became his.
 And theirs.
 It turned my stomach.

 Brilliant, I thought.
 That's that.
 They‘ll never be able to use it again.